dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 go build
 ```

-Well, this is interesting - what's the difference between `go build` and `go generate` or even what are they at all?
+Well, this is interesting — what’s the difference between `go build` and `go generate`, or even what are they in the first place?

-While `go build` is a pretty standard command that compiles your Go code into a binary (an executable), `go generate` is a bit less common.
+`go build` is the standard command that compiles your Go code into a binary (an executable).
+On the other hand, `go generate` is a bit less common.

-By definition, `go generate` runs (code generation) commands that you define in special `//go:generate` comments inside your source files.
-And if you look inside the `main.go` file, you'll find one at the top.
+By definition, `go generate` runs code generation commands that you define in special `//go:generate` comments within your Go source files.
+If you look inside the `main.go`, you’ll find one of these directives right at the top.

 ```go [main.go]{3}
 package main